sayreln/portfolio/part2.md

 4. "Thank you for providing your feedback!"

 ### Feedback/Key Findings
-"There's a lot of gray space, so it's hard to know what to focus on."
+"There's a lot of gray space on the map, so it's hard to know what to focus on."
-"I feel like I'm only seeing pink 1-star dots on the map."
+"I feel like I'm only seeing pink 1-star dots on the map since they are overlapping the darker dots."
 "Maybe you can represent the cost of each restaurant on the map somehow."
 ### Anticipated Modifications
 Based on my findings and the feedback I received from interviewees, I plan on filtering the map by each region in the U.S. containing Michelin restaurants, to eliminate the extensive gray space and focus on the important regions.
 I also will include the price range for each restaurant within the tooltip function on the map.